33OPX/Traderie-Price-Sorter/README.md

 ## How to Use
 1. Visit Traderie and browse listings as you normally would.
-2. The extension or script will automatically sort item prices for you.
+2. Scroll down or Press the End key and as many listings as you want.
+3. Press the Refresh Listings button to sort all prices currently on the page.

 ---